 7. One of the Newest National Parks in the USA

-Is it even possible, giving the facts we’ve just learned about Joshua Tree National Park?
+Is it even possible, considering the facts we’ve just learned about Joshua Tree National Park?

 8. A Place with Rich Human History

-The humans had befriended the desert centuries ago.
+Humans had befriended the desert centuries ago.
 It’s a common fact.
 But did you know that people have lived in the Joshua Tree National Park area for at least 5,000 years?
 Once home to the Pinto people, the area carries their footprint up to this day.
-Ancient petroglyphs as those near Barker Dam attest to the long human history of Joshua Tree National Park.
+Ancient petroglyphs as those near Barker Dam attest to the long human history of Joshua Tree National Park and contribute to California’s status as one of the most interesting cultural travel destinations in the USA.

-Later, the miners and gold seekers, driven by desire to get rich quickly, flocked to the area.
-Remains of their “offices”, historic wills and miners as they are known today, are still scattered throughout the park.
+Later, the miners and gold seekers, driven by the desire to get rich quickly, flocked to the area.
+Remains of their “offices” – historic wills and miners as they are known today – are still scattered throughout the park.

 Around that time, the region saw its first homesteading.
 Bill and Frances Keys called the Joshua Tree National Park area home for 60 years.
 This was the place where they raised their kids and had successful cattle ranching and mining businesses.